fedhere/PUI2017_fb55/HW1_fb55/HW1_2_instructions.md

 ![Alt text](screenShots/setup_env.png)
 ![Alt text](screenShots/fbianco_bash.png)

+My bash_profile is complicated.
+Yours will likely be shorter and simpler.
+But in mine you should be able to spot the export line and the alias line for PUI2017.

 NOTE: after you modify your .bashrc or .bash_profile you will have to rerun it:
 $ source .bashrc